 Key provisions of the bill.
 Current law requires that if a school district provides on-campus access to employers through, for example, a job fair or other means then the school district cannot prohibit access to the military services.
-This bill adds the Space Force to the existing definition of military services.
+This bill adds the Space Force to the existing definition of military services, and adds COEs and charter schools.
 Further, current law ratifies the Interstate Compact on Educational Opportunity for Military Children to, facilitate the enrollment, placement, advancement, and transfer of the academic records of the children of military families for the purpose of removing barriers to their educational success due to the frequent moves and deployment of their parents.
-The compact defines "Uniformed Services" to mean the United States Army, Navy, Air Force, Marine Corps, or Coast Guard, as well as the Commissioned Corps of the National Oceanic and Atmospheric Administration and the United States Public Health Services.
-The Space Force is the newest branch of the U.S. Armed Forces, and this bill ensures that all branches of the U.S. military are included in these requirements.
+The compact defines "Uniformed Services" to mean the United States Army, Navy, Air Force, Marine Corps, or Coast Guard, as well as the Commissioned Corps of the National Oceanic and Atmospheric Administration and the United States (U.S.) Armed Forces, and this bill ensures that all branches of the U.S. military are included in these requirements.